bfeitknecht/vault/sem5/VLSI1/VRL/notes/VLSI1-v-w02.md

 # Notes
 - programming (an FPGA) is nothing else than storing the appropriate logic values in the memory
 - area of FPGA is dominated by wires to connect switches
+- due to FPGA being produced in much higher volume, more advanced fabrication techniques can be used
+- modern FPGA has blocks for dedicated functions (memory, arithmetic, signal processing, ...)